 You can also discuss options to test for other STIs such as Hepatitis A, B and C. Vaccinations are available for Hepatitis A and B, and there are new treatments that can cure Hepatitis C on the PBS (Pharmaceutical Benefits Scheme) — that’s the list of government subsidised medications available to everyone with Medicare.

 Remember that most common STIs are straight forward to treat.
 And although we don’t yet have a cure for HIV, there are many highly effective, convenient and well tolerated treatment options as well as support groups and services.
 If you’re in need of support after testing positive for HIV, peer-run community group The Institute of Many (TIM) provide resources online, and via the TIM Facebook group, or contact one of your local HIV positive organisations.

 There are places you can go to test all over Australia.
 Every major city has one or more testing services, and there’s coverage for regional and rural areas too.

-You can find your nearest sexual health testing service using the ‘Find a clinic’ interactive map at The Drama Downunder.
+You can find your nearest sexual health testing service using Emen8’s interactive map.